eche21/LearnJava/FirstJavaProject/src/readme.txt

 A closer look at the Helloworld.java file
 ________________________________________________________________________

- multiline comment-this type of comment must begin with /* and end with */.
+ multi-line comment-this type of comment must begin with /* and end with */.

 The next line of code in the program is shown here: